 A: I got me some UAD Apollos and a setup with all the benefits of analog AND digital.
-What I like about analog is the commitment you gotta have, but on the other hand some people really can't play good enough (and have the necessary budget) to make good records, so digital comes in handy...
+What I like about analog is the commitment, but on the other hand digital benefits are just too good to have...

 Q: What do you like most about your job?

 A: Making it possible to capture mere thoughts and manifest them as a piece of art (best showcased on a physical product like a vinyl record)...

 Q: What's the biggest misconception about what you do?

 A: Sitting in the studio all day long and working on music...
 Oh wait... that's true!!?

 Q: What questions do you ask prospective clients?